 Muscle involvement is usually symmetric, but not necessarily evenly distributed.

 MRI has been used for diagnosis, follow-up, and to identify the best site for muscle biopsy.

 - T2/STIR: affected regions during active disease have high signal intensity, reflecting muscle edema

 Other features, in a chronic phase, may include 3:

 Treatment and prognosis

-This condition usually tends to be progressive.
+This condition is usually progressive.

-On MRI there is a broad differential
+On MRI there is a broad differential:

 - 1. O'Connell MJ, Powell T, Brennan D et-al. Whole-body MR imaging in the diagnosis of polymyositis.
 AJR Am J Roentgenol.
 2002;179 (4): 967-71. doi:10.2214/ajr.179.4.1790967 - Pubmed citation